nick-register/nick-register/README.md

       🔭 Check it out!

-[Link to Portfolio Website](https://nick-register.github.io)
+[Link to Portfolio Website](https://nick-register.github.io) Updates to projects may not be committed to Github regularly as my main focus has shifted to schooling.

 ## About me:

-- 🔭 I’m currently applying to Internships and Computer Science programs hoping to break into Software Development
+- 🔭 I was recently accepted into Oregon States Computer Science program
 - 🌱 I’m currently learning Javascript and React
 - 👯 I’m looking to collaborate on anything and everything
 - 🤔 I’m looking for a mentor to help my career trajectory